cozy/cozy-stack/docs/sharing.md

 The owner of a cozy instance can send and synchronize documents to others cozy users.

+### Intents

+When a sharing is authorized, the user is redirected to their cozy on the application that was used for the sharing (when possible).
+It's possible to use a specific route to do so, via the intents.
+The application must declare an intent in its manifest for the action `SHARING`.
+The doctype of the intent must be the same as the doctype of the first rule of the sharing.
+In the redirect URL, the query string will have a `sharing` parameter with the sharing ID (but no intent parameter).

 ### Routes

 #### POST /sharings/